woofwoof4everyonefoundation/council/FAQ.md

-FAQ — Council Framework
+# FAQ — Council Framework

-Why not just use benchmarks?
+## Why not just use benchmarks?

 Because benchmarks answer the question:

-“How well did the model perform on this static dataset?”
+> “How well did the model perform on this static dataset?”

 But real use cases ask:

-“What kind of work does this model excel at?”
+- “What kind of work does this model excel at?”
-“How does it behave when things get messy?”
+- “How does it behave when things get messy?”
-“Can I trust it on this category of tasks?”
+- “Can I trust it on this category of tasks?”

 Benchmarks don’t measure:

-brittleness
+- brittleness

-drift
+- drift

-hallucination pressure
+- hallucination pressure

-the model’s “style”
+- the model’s *style*

-willingness to admit uncertainty
+- willingness to admit uncertainty

-ambiguity tolerance
+- ambiguity tolerance

-schema intuition
+- schema intuition

-narrative coherence
+- narrative coherence

 They measure point performance, not behavior over time.

+---

-Is the trait system objective?
+## Is the trait system objective?

 No — and that’s the point.

-The Council is explicitly subjective-aware.
+Council is explicitly subjective-aware.
 Your own experience is the source of truth.

+---

-Does this create rankings?
+## Does this create rankings?

 No.
 The framework is incapable of producing global rankings.

-It only tells you:
+It only answers:

-“For this task, based on your declared traits, this model fits best.”
+> “For *this task*, based on *your* declared traits, this model fits best.”

+---

-Will vendors hate this?
+## Will vendors hate this?

 Unlikely.
-You are not publishing scores, judging them, or naming losers.
+You are not publishing scores or naming losers.
 You are simply documenting your personal experiences.

+---

-What about automated evaluation?
+## What about automated evaluation?

 Feel free to add it.
 Council is intentionally open-ended.

+---

-Can this be integrated with MCP agents?
+## Can this be integrated with MCP agents?

 Yes.
-Council chooses which model to send a task to.
+Council chooses **which model** to use.
-MCP governs how that model uses tools.
+MCP governs **how** that model uses tools.

 The layers do not conflict.

+---

-Is this a competitor to LangChain, AutoGen, or OpenAI evals?
+## Is this a competitor to LangChain, AutoGen, or OpenAI evals?

 No.
-It is deliberately smaller.
+Council is deliberately much smaller.

-Think of it as a notebook for your intuitions that happens to be machine-readable.
+Think of it as a *notebook for your intuitions* that happens to be machine-readable.

+---

-Self-Assessment in Council
+# Self-Assessment in Council

-Why does Council include a model self-assessment feature?
+## Why does Council include a model self-assessment feature?

-Because self-assessment is itself a behavior test.
+Because **self-assessment is itself a behavior test**.

-Asking a model to evaluate its own tendencies using a strict schema reveals multiple traits simultaneously, often more reliably than direct prompting:
+Asking a model to describe its own tendencies using a strict schema reveals:

-Does it follow instructions?
+- instruction-following discipline

-Can it output strict JSON?
+- ability to output strict JSON

-Does it hallucinate missing fields?

-Does it admit weaknesses?

-Does it inflate its abilities?
+- hallucination tendencies
+- willingness to admit weaknesses
+- tendency to inflate abilities

-The act of self-assessment becomes part of the evaluation.
+The *act* of self-assessment becomes part of the evaluation.

+---

-What if a model cannot follow the self-assessment prompt?
+## What if a model cannot follow the self-assessment prompt?

-That is the result.
+That **is** the result.

 Failure to:

-return valid JSON
+- return valid JSON

-respect allowed values
+- respect allowed values

-include all traits
+- include all required traits

-avoid extra text
+- avoid extra text

 …indicates weaknesses in:

-instruction_adherence
+- instruction_adherence

-schema_sensitivity
+- schema_sensitivity

-determinism
+- determinism

-error_honesty
+- error_honesty

-confidence_calibration
+- confidence_calibration

-Older SFT models tend to fail in predictable ways, and that failure is a behavioral fingerprint.
+Older SFT models often fail in predictable ways.
+That failure is a behavioral fingerprint.

+---

-Why do some models overrate themselves?
+## Why do some models overrate themselves?

-Models trained on conversational or assistant-style data often attempt to be “helpful” and “competent.”
+Models trained to be helpful and confident often:
-This leads to systematic self-inflation:

-overclaiming reasoning ability
+- overclaim reasoning ability

-downplaying hallucination risk
+- downplay hallucination risk

-marking every trait as “excellent” or “perfect”
+- mark every trait as “excellent” or “perfect”

-This behavior exposes gaps in:
+This exposes gaps in:

-confidence_calibration
+- confidence_calibration

-error_honesty
+- error_honesty

-hallucination_risk
+- hallucination_risk

-The purpose of Council is not to correct the model’s bias, but to capture it.
+Council does not correct bias — it *captures* it.

+---

-What if a model rates itself differently from a human evaluator?
+## What if a model rates itself differently from a human evaluator?

-This is expected — and useful.
+Expected — and useful.

-Council does not attempt to reconcile human and model opinions.
-Instead, it treats:
+Council treats:

-human assessments as ground-level experience, and
+- human assessments as *ground-level experience*

-model assessments as model behavior under introspection.
+- model assessments as *behavior under introspection*

-The interesting signal is the difference between the two.
+The difference is signal.

-This provides a natural drift-detection mechanism and a way to compare model families.
+It reveals drift, family tendencies, and stability patterns.

+---

-Why require strict JSON output?
+## Why require strict JSON?
 Isn’t that fragile?

 Strict JSON is intentional.

-Schema-constrained formats test:
+It tests:

-global constraint tracking
+- global constraint tracking

-ability to juggle structure + content
+- ability to juggle structure + content

-aversion to embellishment
+- aversion to embellishment

-deterministic formatting
+- deterministic formatting

-Many “chatty” or older conversational models break under these constraints — and Council treats that as valuable signal.
+Many chatty or older models break under these constraints — and Council treats that breakage as valuable data.

-It also enables automated diffing and task routing.
+JSON also enables automated diffing and routing.

+---

-Does the self-assessment influence routing decisions?
+## Does the self-assessment influence routing?

-Only if the user chooses to include it.
+Only if the user opts in.

-Council keeps model-provided trait maps separate from user-provided ones:

-Users can ignore them entirely.

-Users can blend them with weighting.

-Users can track divergence over time.

-Council does not assume models are objective — but it does assume their self-assessments are informative.
+Council keeps:

+- human-provided profiles
+- model-provided self-evals

+as separate layers.

+You may merge, weight, or ignore them.

+---

-Why not translate self-assessments into numeric scores?
+## Why not convert self-assessments into numeric scores?

 Because Council avoids pseudo-precision.

-Every trait is ordinal and qualitative by design:
+Traits are **ordinal**, qualitative descriptors:

-"low"
+- "low"

-"medium"
+- "medium"

-"high"
+- "high"

-etc.
+- "excellent"

-Converting these into numbers would give a false sense of objectivity and reintroduce the benchmark-style distortions Council is trying to escape.
+Assigning numbers would create the illusion of objectivity and replicate benchmark distortions.

+---

-Why does the framework not enforce any particular trait set?
+## Why doesn’t Council enforce a canonical trait set?

 Because self-assessment should remain:

-contextual
+- contextual

-forkable
+- forkable

-personal
+- personal

-easily modifiable
+- easy to modify

-Traits are simply a vocabulary.
+Traits are a vocabulary, not a standard.

-If your work requires more detail (e.g., “legal compliance stability”), you can create new traits and update the schema.
+If your work requires new traits (e.g., “legal compliance stability”), you may extend the schema freely.

+---

-Can models lie during self-assessment?
+## Can models lie?

-Yes — and this too is signal.
+Yes — and that too is signal.

-Some models:
+Models may:

-self-deceive
+- self-deceive

-overclaim
+- overclaim

-obfuscate their weaknesses
+- mask weaknesses

-misjudge their hallucination rate
+- misjudge hallucination frequency

-Others are surprisingly candid.

-Council does not attempt to prevent lying; it observes the style of lying.
+Council does not prevent lying; it *observes* the style of lying.

-That behavior often distinguishes families of models more effectively than any benchmark.
+This often distinguishes model families more cleanly than benchmarks.

+---

-Is self-assessment required?
+## Is self-assessment required?

 No.

-Council works perfectly fine without it.
+Council works perfectly well with human-only profiles.

-Many users may prefer human-only trait maps.

-Self-assessment is an optional behavioral probe.

-But when enabled, it becomes an unusually rich diagnostic tool.
+Self-assessment is an optional behavioral probe — but when used, it becomes an unusually rich diagnostic tool.